 Upon completion of the program, students may test to receive Pharmacy Technician Certification Board (PTCB) Certification.
+Certification testing costs are not provided or included in the program cost.

 Calendar(s) are available on our website www.west-mec.edu/findyourhappy within the program.